carmenhove/Portfolio/index.md

 ---

-### Estimating effects of breastfeeding on maternal immune function using Bayesian inference
+### Using multilevel Bayesian spline regression models to estimating effects of breastfeeding on maternal immune function

 Project description in two sentences.